hpc-carpentry/hpc-chapel/index.md

 root: .
 ---

-This workshop is an introduction to using high-performance computing systems effectively.
+This workshop is an introduction to parallel programming in Chapel.
+This material is designed for Day 2 of HPC Carpentry.
-We obviously can't cover every case or give an exhaustive course on parallel programming in just two days' of teaching time.
-Instead, this workshop is intended to give students a good introduction and overview of the tools available and how to use them effectively.

-By the end of this workshop, students will know how to:
+By the end of this workshop, students will know:

-* Use the UNIX command line to operate a computer, connect to a cluster, and write simple shell scripts.
-* Submit and manage jobs on a cluster using a scheduler, transfer files, and use software through environment modules.
-* Learn the fundamentals of programming in Python or Chapel.
+* the basic syntax of Chapel codes,
-* Understand parallel programming strategies, and write basic parallel code in Python or Chapel.
+* how to run single-locale Chapel codes,
+* how to write task-parallel codes for a shared-memory compute node,
+* how to run multi-locale Chapel codes,
+* how to write domain-parallel codes for a distributed-memory cluster.

 > ## Prerequisites
 >
-> There are no real prerequisites for this lesson,
+> There are no real prerequisites for this lesson, but prior programming and/or command line experience
-> but prior programming and/or command line experience will be helpful.
+> will be helpful.
+This lesson assumes no previous knowledge of parallel programming.
 {: .prereq}